tpaknok/EcoCoMix/README.md

 ## Installation

-You can install the development version of CPR from [GitHub](https://github.com/) with:
+You can install the development version of EcoCoMix from [GitHub](https://github.com/) with:

 ``` r